yatharthb97/yatharthb97/README.md

 ## Short modules:

-* [UDCounter](https://gist.github.com/yatharthb97/0ebb5a6e618c2de3720aeefbf82a708a): [python] Describes a class `UDCounter` or "Up - Down Counter" which is a multi-modal bidirectional counter object.
+* [UDCounter](https://gist.github.com/yatharthb97/0ebb5a6e618c2de3720aeefbf82a708a): `python`: Describes a class `UDCounter` or "Up - Down Counter" which is a multi-modal bidirectional counter object.

 <!---
 yatharthb97/yatharthb97 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.